-In 14× serialization, two zero bits are padded to the 14-bit ADC data on the MSB side and the combined 14-bit data is serialized and output over two LVDS pairs.
-A frame clock at 1 × sample frequency is also available with an SDR bit clock.
-With DDR bit clock option, the frame clock frequency is 0.5 × sample frequency.
-The output data rate will be 7 × Sample frequency as 7 data bits are output every clock cycle on each wire.
+The 14-bit ADC data is serialized and output over two LVDS pairs.
+A frame clock at $1 \times$ sample frequency is also available with an SDR bit clock.
+With DDR bit clock option, the frame clock frequency is $0.5 \times$ sample frequency.

+The output data rate will be $7 \times$ Sample frequency as 7 data bits are output every clock cycle on each wire.
 Each ADC sample is sent over the 2 wires as byte-wise or bit-wise or word-wise.